Why you should add San Francisco to your RTW/Indie trip

 When you are ready to book a flight to San Francisco you should be aware that there are three large airports in the area.
 San Francisco International (SFO) is south of the city and the most common for long-haul flights, but often deals into Oakland Intl.
 (OAK) across the bay and San Jose Intl.
 (SJC) about 50 miles south can be cheaper than flying into SFO itself.

-There are some very cool San Francisco hostels as well as hotels in all budget ranges.
+There are some very cool San Francisco hostels in all budget ranges.
 It's useful to stay in the northeast quarter of the city, as you'll be closest to most of the attractions, but there are options in many different neighborhoods.